borgmaan/xenophobia/README.md

 5. Wrote R code to create summary tables with p-values.
 6. Debugged all that written code – almost no bugs, nice!
 7. Took output and jammed it into a LyX report.
-8. Took a look at the results and make some notes on how **Next steps: Send them the results tomorrow and get their feedback.**
+8. Took a look at the results and make some notes on how.
+**Next steps: Send them the results tomorrow and get their feedback.**